U.S. flag

 Quality Control and Lab Safety

-The purpose of a clinical laboratory test is to assess the pathophysiological state of a specific patient, aiding in the process of diagnosis, offering guidance or supervision of treatment, and evaluating the likelihood or advancement of the disease.[83]
-Implementing a quality management system (QMS) is paramount in upholding the precision and reliability of laboratory tests.[84]
-Internal quality control (IQC) is a cornerstone within the QMS of a clinical laboratory, systematically monitoring and verifying the accuracy and precision of laboratory test results.[85]
+The purpose of a clinical laboratory test is to assess underlying pathophysiology, aid diagnosis, provide guidance or supervision of treatment, and evaluate the likelihood of disease progression.[83]
+Implementing a quality management system is paramount in upholding the precision and reliability of laboratory tests.[84]
+Internal quality control is a cornerstone of a clinical laboratory's quality management system, systematically monitoring and verifying the accuracy and precision of laboratory test results.[85]

-All aspects of laboratory operation, including IQC, must adhere to written standard operating procedures (SOPs).[86]
-The SOP for quality control (QC) should include all aspects of the program, including the selection of QC materials, determination of statistical parameters to describe method performance, criteria for accepting QC results, measurement frequency of QC materials, corrective actions when problems arise, and the documentation and review processes.
-The SOP should specify authorized personnel responsible for setting acceptable control limits and interpretive rules for result release, reviewing performance parameters, including statistical QC results, and granting authorization for exceptions to or modifications of established QC policies and procedures.[87]
+All aspects of laboratory operation, including internal quality control, must adhere to written standard operating procedures (SOPs).[86]
+The SOP for quality control should include all components of the program, including the selection of quality control materials, determination of statistical parameters to describe method performance, criteria for accepting quality control results, measurement frequency of quality control materials, corrective actions when problems arise, and the documentation and review processes.
+The SOP should specify authorized personnel responsible for setting acceptable control limits and interpretive rules for result release; reviewing performance parameters, including statistical quality control results; and granting authorization for exceptions to or modifications of established quality control policies and procedures.[87]

-The QC samples are periodically measured using the same method as clinical samples, and the results are analyzed to ensure that the measurement procedure meets performance requirements suitable for patient care.[85]
-If the QC result falls within the acceptable limits of the known value, it verifies that the measurement procedure is stable and performing as expected.
-This indicates that results for patient samples can be reported with a high probability that they are suitable for clinical use.
-If a QC result falls outside the acceptable limits, it indicates that the measurement procedure is not performing correctly.
-As a result, patient sample results cannot be reported, and corrective action is necessary.
-After taking corrective measures, patient sample measurements are repeated, along with QC samples, to ensure accurate and reliable results.[88]
-Adhering to good laboratory practice involves verifying that a method is performing correctly at the moment when patient results are being measured.[89]
+Quality control samples are periodically measured using the same method as clinical samples, and the results are analyzed to ensure that the measurement procedure meets performance requirements suitable for patient care.
+A quality control result within the acceptable range of the known value indicates that the measurement procedure is stable and operating as expected.
+This finding confirms that results for patient samples may be reported with a high probability of suitability for clinical use.

-If an unacceptable PT result is identified, the method must be investigated for possible causes, and any necessary corrective action must be taken.[95]
-Furthermore, even when a PT result is within acceptability criteria, it is good laboratory practice to investigate PT results that deviate by more than approximately 2.5 standard deviation index (SDI) from the peer group mean.
-When the SDI is 2.5, there is only a 0.6% probability that the result will fall within the expected distribution for the peer group.
-Therefore, it is reasonable to suspect that a method problem may need to be corrected.[96]
-Investigative steps, reviewed data, and conclusions derived from the review must be documented in a written report of the unacceptable PT result, which the Director of the laboratory should review.[93]
+If an unacceptable proficiency testing result is identified, the method must be investigated for possible causes, and any necessary corrective action must be taken.[95]
+Even when a proficiency testing result meets acceptability criteria, good laboratory practice requires investigation of results that deviate by more than approximately 2.5 SD from the peer group mean.
+An SD of 2.5 corresponds to only a 0.6% probability that the result falls within the expected distribution for the peer group, warranting consideration of a potential method problem.[96]
+Investigative steps, reviewed data, and conclusions from the review must be documented in a written report on the unacceptable proficiency testing result, which the laboratory director should review.

-Fire safety precautions, including the availability of fire extinguishers and proper storage of flammable materials, are of utmost importance.
-In addition, electrical safety measures, such as equipment maintenance and ensuring proper grounding, help prevent electrical hazards.[100]
-Safe handling and disposal of sharps and appropriate management of chemical and biohazardous waste are essential to protect lab personnel.
-Rigorous training on safety protocols, in addition to comprehensive documentation of incidents, procedures, and training, fosters a culture of safety and ensures compliance with regulatory standards.[101]
-In conclusion, a comprehensive approach to lab safety is indispensable for preserving both the accuracy of test results and the well-being of laboratory personnel in clinical settings.
+Fire safety precautions, including the availability of fire extinguishers and proper storage of flammable materials, are critical.
+Electrical safety measures, such as regular equipment maintenance and ensuring proper grounding, reduce the risk of electrical hazards.[100]
+Safe handling and disposal of sharps, along with appropriate management of chemical and biohazardous waste, are essential to protect laboratory personnel.
+Rigorous training on safety protocols, combined with comprehensive documentation of incidents, procedures, and training, fosters a culture of safety and ensures compliance with regulatory standards.[101]
+A comprehensive approach to laboratory safety remains indispensable for preserving both the accuracy of test results and the well-being of personnel in clinical settings.

 Enhancing Healthcare Team Outcomes